 - Wire grid railings are a great low-maintenance option that provide a modern and minimalistic appearance.

 When it comes to balusters, select ones that match your style.
 Balusters are available in stainless steel cable, simple or decorative metal, and traditional options such as cedar two-by-twos.
 Older deck rails can be upgraded with glass or aluminum balusters for an affordable new look.

 Lighting: Lighting is a visually pleasing accessory which pairs well on railings, stair risers, or bench seats.
 Light up your deck and surrounding backyard with lighting systems such as step, sconce, and recessed lights, railing lights, post cap lights, button lights, and more.
 Low-voltage lighting illuminates your deck and allows you to enjoy your outdoor living space safely at night.
 Most deck lighting systems are LED, so they require little electricity and you rarely have to change the bulb.

 Benches: Benches are a great way to make your outdoor living space more inviting.
-The area below a bench can be used for built-in storage with deck drawers that keep cushions or barbecue equipment dry and protected.
-Keep children in mind if you design a bench along an outside edge of your deck, since children often climb.
+The area below a bench can be used for built-in storage to keep cushions or barbecue equipment dry and protected.
+Keep children in mind if you design a bench along the outside edge of your deck since children often like to climb.

 Weather Protection: Skylift Roof Riser hardware allows you to more easily create a roof cover for your outdoor living space, providing lots of natural light, airflow, and unobstructed views from adjacent rooms.
-You can also add drainage systems that keep the space under your deck dry and useable for storage, or an outdoor living space below.
-Keep your under-deck area dry with a system like RainEscape, DrySpace, or Fastendry.
+You can also add drainage systems that keep the space under your deck dry and useable for storage or outdoor living space.
+Keep your under-deck area dry with a system like RainEscape or DrySpace.

 Visit a decking showroom at one of our nine Seattle-area locations.
 A Dunn Lumber team member will be happy to help you find the right decking options for your home.